-The top stories of the week from Capitol Hill, as prepared by the AFSCME Department of Legislation.More Legislative Weekly Reports »
+The top stories of the week from Capitol Hill, as prepared by the AFSCME Department of Federal Government Affairs.More Legislative Weekly Reports »

 Find out how Senators and Representatives from each state voted on key issues and see whether they're on our side.